Food Recovery Organizations and Services

 Recordkeeping Requirements

-Food recovery organizations and services that have a contract or written agreement with a mandated food donor will be required to maintain records of the food they receive from each mandated food donor.
-CalRecycle has developed a model recordkeeping tool that food recovery organizations and services can use to ensure compliance with the recordkeeping requirements.
-The use of this specific tools is optional.
+Food recovery organizations and services that have a contract or written agreement with a mandated food donor must maintain records of the food they receive from each mandated food donor.

 Total Pounds Collected